Professor Anderson begins the lecture with a discussion of the definition of a nation-state:

 Notice that in this formulation there is no risk of the naturalistic fallacy occurring.
 There is, that is, no risk of attempting to illicitly derive an ought conclusion from an is-premise or set of premises.
 Norms clearly define the arena the definition is meant to perform in.
 Norms define both the context of the descriptive judgment and the context of the definition.
-This discussion should be connected to the first discussion above in relation to globalisation.
+This discussion should be connected to the first discussion above in relation to globalization.
 In this respect, Kant’s Philosophical Psychology points to the importance of an ontological distinction between what happens to one(the forces and causes that impinge upon us) and what one does(our agency and powers).
-Anderson at the beginning of this lecture series constructed a classification of political positions that fails to accommodate the above discussion and fully utilize the full range of Kantian Political Philosophy.
-The three positions that are referred to, namely realism, liberalism and constructivism are not conceived in accordance with either Kantian or Aristotelian political theory, thereby foregoing the insights that these political philosophers can bring to any discussion relating to the nature of the nation state and globalisation processes
+Anderson at the beginning of this lecture series constructed a classification-matrix of political positions that fail to accommodate the above discussion and fully utilize the full range of Kantian Political Philosophy.
+The three positions that are referred to, namely realism, liberalism, and constructivism are not conceived in accordance with either Kantian or Aristotelian political theory, thereby foregoing the insights that these political philosophers can bring to any discussion relating to the nature of the nation-state and globalization processes

 Anderson then leaves what she calls “policy issues” aside and continues with a description of our modern era:

-In relation to the second objection we raised to the opening statement one might also in the spirit of Kant wish to claim that the above navigational star of the common good is what is really at issue in the agency and powers of government.
-That is, the principle of practical reason, namely freedom,is the major principe underlying globalisation, or to use Kant’s more appropriate term Cosmopolitanism.
+In relation to the second objection, we raised to the opening statement one might also in the spirit of Kant wish to claim that the above navigational star of the common good is what is really at issue in the agency and powers of government.
+That is, the principle of practical reason, namely freedom, is a major principle underlying globalization, or to use Kant’s more appropriate term Cosmopolitanism.
 Here our description, unlike Lisa Anderson’s will not be of patients enduring forces but rather of agents freely and powerfully acting to bring about the common good or justice.

 “a nation is an imagined political community that is limited and sovereign”